polodev/datawookie/content/blog/2018-07-09-updating-r-ubuntu.md

 ## Update Packages

-Start the R interpreter and then update all installed packages.
-That will take a while, depending on the number of packages you have installed.
+Start the R interpreter.
+Note that the version number has been bumped.
+Now update all installed packages.
+That can take a while, depending on the number of packages you have installed.

 {{< highlight R >}}
 update.packages(ask = FALSE)